-The Keetley Volcanics lie at the east end of the east-west-trending, 28-mile-long (45 km) Wasatch intrusive belt.
+The Keetley Volcanics lie at the east end of the east-westtrending, 28-mile-long (45 km) Wasatch igneous belt.
 As described by John (1987, 1989a), Hanson (1995), Feher (1997), and Vogel and others (1997, 2001), the belt consists of several high-potassium, calc-alkaline Tertiary intrusions.
 From west to east these include three phaneritic stocks (Little Cottonwood, Alta, and Clayton Peak), six porphyritic stocks (Flagstaff, Ontario, Mayflower, Glencoe, Valeo, and Pine Creek stocks collectively known as the Park City porphyries), the Park Premier porphyry, and the Indian Hollow plug.
-With the exception of the more mafic Clayton Peak stock, the silica content of the plutons generally increases to the west (Hanson, 1995).
-The depth of emplacement of the exposed portion increases to the west, from less than 0.6 mile (less than 1 km) for the porphyritic Park Premier and Indian Hollow intrusions to about 6.5 miles (11 km) for the phaneritic Little Cottonwood stock due to uplift and rotation on the Wasatch fault (John, 1987, 1989a).
-The entire belt is between about 30 and 40 million years old (table 2) (Crittenden and others, 1973; Bromfield and others, 1977; Vogel and others, 1997, 2001; Constenius and others, 2011).
-Nelson (1971) reported on early Oligocene vertebrate fossils in Keetley tuffaceous strata near Peoa, and Keetley strata locally produce petrified tree stumps and fossil wood.
+Except for the more mafic Clayton Peak stock, the silica content of the plutons generally increases to the west (Hanson, 1995).
+The depth of emplacement of the exposed portion increases to the west, from less than 0.6 mile (1 km) for the porphyritic Park Premier and Indian Hollow intrusions to about 6.5 miles (11 km) for the phaneritic Little Cottonwood stock due to uplift and rotation on the Wasatch fault (John, 1987, 1989a).
+The east-west alignment of the Wasatch igneous belt is a manifestation of the long tectonic history of the building and ultimate demise of the Proterozoic supercontinent Rodinia (see, for example, Biek, 2018; Clark, 2020), which created an easttrending structural belt of weakened crust known as the Uinta-Cottonwood arch.
+The Wasatch igneous belt is between about

+30 and 40 million years old (table 2) (Crittenden and others, 1973; Bromfield and others, 1977; John and others, 1997; Vogel and others, 1997, 2001; Constenius and others, 2011).
+Nelson (1971, 1976) reported on early Oligocene vertebrate fossils in Keetley tuffaceous strata near Peoa, and Keetley strata locally produce petrified tree stumps and fossil wood such as that found near the Sunrise Rotary Regional Geologic Park (Milligan and Biek, 2019).
+John (2006) reported on the geology and mining history of the nearby Park City mining district.

-Keetley strata are intruded both by the Park Premier porphyry, which consists of five granodiorite to rhyodacite or dacite porphyry intrusions and is the center of a several-square-kilometer area of hydrothermal alteration and precious-metal mineralization (Willes, 1962), and the Indian Hollow plug, a volcanic neck surrounded by a radial dike swarm (Bromfield, 1968; Woodfill, 1972; Hanson, 1995).
+Keetley strata are intruded both by the Park Premier porphyry, which is the center of a several-square-kilometer area of hydrothermal alteration and precious-metal mineralization (Willes, 1962), and the Indian Hollow plug, a volcanic neck surrounded by a radial dike swarm (Bromfield, 1968; Woodfill, 1972; Hanson, 1995).
 The Indian Hollow plug and Park Premier porphyry may be the remnants of the magmatic source of most of the Keetley Volcanics (Bromfield, 1968; Woodfill, 1972; John, 1989b; Bryant, 1992; Leveinen, 1994; Hanson, 1995; Feher and others, 1996; Feher, 1997).
+However, Smyk and others (2018) reported U-Pb crystallization ages on zircon from the Wasatch igneous belt that are mostly younger than previous K-Ar and Ar/Ar ages of these same units and so suggested that the Keetley Volcanics may have been sourced from the Valeo, Pine Creek, and Flagstaff stocks south of this map area.
+Still, zircon ages record the crystallization age of a stock, whereas biotite, hornblende, and sanidine record the age of eruptive products, which are typically older than their parent stock.
+The preservation of the Indian Hollow vent area clearly shows it was one source of the Keetley Volcanics.

-South of this map area, the Keetley Volcanics are in excess of 1650 feet (500 m) thick north of Heber City (Bryant, 1992; Leveinen, 1994) and locally in excess of 2500 feet (760 m) thick southeast of Heber City (Biek and others, 2003).
-The Keetley Volcanics were deposited in an area of considerable pre-Keetley topographic relief (Boutwell, 1912; Forrester, 1937; O'Toole, 1951; Woodfill, 1972; Feher, 1997).
+South of this map area in the Heber City quadrangle, the Keetley Volcanics are in excess of 1650 feet (500 m) thick north of Heber City (Bryant, 1992; Leveinen, 1994; Biek, 2019b) and locally in excess of 2500 feet (760 m) thick southeast of Heber City (Biek and others, 2003).
+The Keetley Volcanics were deposited in an area of considerable paleotopographic relief and lie unconformably over numerous mostly Paleozoic and Mesozoic units; the bulk of the formation fills paleotopography developed on comparatively non-resistant Triassic strata (Boutwell, 1912; Forrester, 1937; O'Toole, 1951; Woodfill, 1972; Feher, 1997).